I haven't tried these yet, but they sound absolutely delicious!

 Now technically, grandpa’s eggs weren’t scrambled in the sense that most people understand scrambled eggs to be.
 His were actually just sunny side up and partly cloudy (not over easy, fried right side up and then hot grease is spooned over the top to make the yolks cloudy) and then smothered in pepper.
 At all times, the yolks are runny, not firm.

-Flipped these eggs so you can see how
+Flipped these eggs so you can see how crispy they're getting on bottom. |

 It’s what he did with them after they were fried with a crispy egg white and yet creamy yolk perfection that got me and my siblings to refer to them as ‘grandpa’s scrambled eggs’!